Charllo/UK-Crime-Map/README.md

 The map uses the official [UK Police Data API](https://data.police.uk) to gather the location of crimes in a radius around the blue marker

-It uses Google's Google Maps Javascript API to provide the mapping, and Google Maps Geocoding API for finding the street/location names
+It uses Google's Google Maps Javascript API to provide the mapping, and Google Maps Geocoding API for searching & finding locations

 It is powered using vanilla JS + BootstrapCSS